eduardocasino/kim-1/README.md

 ![front](https://github.com/eduardocasino/kim-1/raw/main/images/kim-1-front.png)
 ![back](https://github.com/eduardocasino/kim-1/raw/main/images/kim-1-back.png)

-~~WARNING: I have not yet sent the board to fabrication, so it is untested!~~

-The replica has been successfully built and tested (except for the cassette interface).
+The replica has been successfully built and tested.
 Here is a picture of the KIM-1 working with [my dual 6530-6532 adapter](https://github.com/eduardocasino/kim-1-dual-6532-adapter) and [my work-in-progress kim-1 keypad](https://github.com/eduardocasino/kim-1-keypad):

 ![KIM-1 replica working](https://github.com/eduardocasino/kim-1/raw/main/images/my_kim_1_rev_d.jpg)

-##
+## Building

+[Paul Sajna](https://github.com/sajattack) has created an [Octopart BOM](https://octopart.com/bom-tool/09w2sZzv), with direct distributor links, to ease the sourcing of the components.
+Take into account that there are some obsolete parts that are no longer available, so you'll have to look on eBay or Aliexpress for them.
+Just be careful with counterfeits!

 ## Licensing

 This is a personal project that I am sharing in case it is of interest to any retrocomputing enthusiast and all the information in this repository is provided "as is", without warranty of any kind.